chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **Let a man know his worth, and keep things under his feet. ... \[it\] symbolizes so well the state of man, who is in the world a sort of sot, but now and then wakes up, exercises his reason, and finds himself a true prince.**
+> **"Let a man know his worth, and keep things under his feet. ... \[it\] symbolizes so well the state of man, who is in the world a sort of sot, but now and then wakes up, exercises his reason, and finds himself a true prince."**

 We become "princes" or "godly men" when we wake up from our stupor, from a nightmare that we lack some element to do great work akin to what others have done.